Obama, New Jersey governor to reunite Tuesday for storm tour

 Obama has spent the last two weeks trying to get past a series of controversies over his administration's handling of the attacks in Benghazi, Libya, the targeting of journalists in leak probes, and the response to revelations that the Internal Revenue Service gave extra scrutiny to conservative-leaning groups.

 This will be his second tour of a storm-battered area in as many days.
-On Sunday, Obama travelled to Oklahoma to view the damage from a tornado.
+On Sunday, Obama traveled to Oklahoma to view the damage from a tornado.

 The president has sought to portray his administration as being quick and effective at responding to natural disasters, in contrast to his predecessor, George W. Bush, whose administration was widely criticized for its handling of Hurricane Katrina in New Orleans in 2005.